 When a local ordinance provides that the board of appeals' role is strictly an appellate review, the board's job is to review the record created by the official or board whose decision is being appealed and decide whether that record supports the original decision and whether the original decision is consistent with the ordinance.
 The role of the board of appeals is like that of an appeals court.
 The board is not conducting a hearing to solicit new evidence in order to create its own record.
 It is not starting from scratch and is not making its own independent decision.
 Its decision would not be in the form of findings of fact and conclusions of law.
 That format is used only when the board conducts a de novo review of an appeal or is the original decision-maker, according to the court in Yates, supra.
 The board may hear presentations by each of the parties and members of the public, but only for the purpose of summarizing the case or trying to clarify certain points.
-New evidence or new issues/arguments may not be introduced and may not be considered by the board.
-The board may consult the municipality's attorney or MMA Legal Services or other experts for guidance in interpreting evidence in the existing record or may ask the parties to submit briefs to assist the board in interpreting the record.
+New evidence or new issues/arguments may not be introduced.
 If authorized by the applicable ordinance, the board of appeals may remand a case to the original decision-maker to hear new evidence or new issues.
 See Davis v.
 SBA Towers II, LLC, 2009 ME 82, 979 A.2d 86 for a case involving multiple remands by the board of appeals to the planning board to correct procedural problems and clarify its earlier findings and conclusions.